jcbhmr/configure-deno-action/README.md

 This is a wrapper Node.js script that downloads, installs, and caches the latest Deno version.
-Then, using the fields from `action.yml`, it executes Deno with the `main.ts` script as a subprocess in Node.js!
+Then, using the fields from `action.yml`, it executes Deno with the `main: main.ts` script as a subprocess.
 You automagically inherit all the environment variables, working directory, GitHub context, and more.
 It's pretty seamless!
 You can even use the @actions/core and other packages to interact as you would in Node.js.
 To learn more about how the Deno runtime works, check out [the Deno manual].

 ## Development